 During the angiogram, our vein specialist inserts a thin tube (catheter) into the artery through a small nick in the skin about the size of a pencil tip.
 The contrast, also known as x-ray dye, is injected through the catheter to make the blood vessels visible on the live, real-time x-ray.

 Our doctors perform angiograms to see if there is a blockage or narrowing in a blood vessel that may interfere with normal blood flow.
 Generally, a blocked artery can be treated at the same time the angiogram is performed.
-There are several methods our doctor may do the following treatments to treat the blockages:
+There are several methods our doctor may do during the following treatments to treat the blockages:

 - Angioplasty – a small balloon is inserted into the clogged artery.
 Once placed, it is inflated to open or widen the obstructed artery to increase blood flow.